rat-v/rat-v/README.md

-### I am entirely self taught, learning with articles, videos, and working on, mostly free, projects I find online.
+### I am entirely self taught, learning with articles, videos, and working on projects I find online.

 ### A portfolio to document projects I've done, and any other ramblings I have.